CViT: Continuous Vision Transformer for Operator Learning: Discussion

-We would like to acknowledge support from the US Department of Energy under the Advanced Scientific Computing Research program (grant DE-SC0024563).
+We would like to acknowledge support from the US Department of Energy under the Advanced Scientific Computing Research program (grant DE-SC0024563) and Yale Institute for Foundations of Data Science.
 We also thank the developers of the software that enabled our research, including JAX \cite{jax2018github}, Matplotlib \cite{hunter2007matplotlib}, and NumPy \cite{harris2020array}.